Euston railway station: Passenger experience

 Michael Palin, explorer and travel writer, in his contribution to Great Railway Journeys titled "Confessions of a Trainspotter" in 1980, likened it to "a great bath, full of smooth, slippery surfaces where people can be sloshed about efficiently".
 Journalist Barney Ronay described the station as "easily, easily the worst main station in Western Europe" and that using it is "like being taken away to be machine gunned in the woods by various mobile phone and soft drinks companies".
 In contrast, the Spectator's Richard Bratby praised the station, saying it is "human in scale.
 It's classically proportioned, respectful of the cityscape around it and lovingly detailed".

 Access to parts of the station is difficult for people with physical disability.
 The introduction of lifts in 2010 made the taxi rank and underground station accessible from the concourse, though some customers found them unreliable and frequently broken down.
 Wayfindr technology was introduced to the station in 2015 to help people with visual impairment to navigate the station.

 In September 2023, the Office of Rail and Road issued Network Rail with an improvement notice in relation to its failure to put in place effective measures to tackle overcrowding.
 Network Rail admitted that the station was designed for a different era and that "the passenger experience at Euston remains uncomfortable at times".
 The Office of Rail and Road declared in December 2023 that Network Rail had complied with the notice and implemented measures to better manage passenger traffic flows and overcrowding.
 In October 2024, London TravelWatch warned that passengers at Euston are being put in danger when the station becomes severely overcrowded during periods of disruption to services.
 Transport Secretary Louise Haigh subsequently asked Network Rail to declutter the station concourse and improve how it handles train announcements.
 Network Rail reacted by switching off the advertising board installed in January 2024 after removal of the main departure boards, and issued a five point improvement plan.

 Incidents

-On 26 April 1924, an electric multiple unit collided with the rear of an excursion train carrying passengers from the FA Cup Final in Coventry.
+On 26 April 1924, an electric multiple unit collided with the rear of an excursion train carrying passengers from Coventry to the FA Cup Final.
 Five passengers were killed.
 The crash was blamed on poor visibility owing to smoke and steam under the Park Street Bridge.

 On 27 August 1928, a passenger train collided with the buffer stops.
 Thirty people were injured.

 On 10 November 1938, a suburban service collided with empty coaches after a signal was misinterpreted.
 23 people were injured.

 On 6 August 1949, an empty train was accidentally routed towards a service for Manchester, colliding with it at about 5 mph.
 The crash was blamed on a lack of track circuiting and no proper indication of when platforms were occupied.